travis-ci/docs-travis-ci-com/user/build-lifecycle.md

 An optional phase in the build lifecycle is deployment.

 This step can't be overridden, but is defined by using one of our continuous deployment providers to deploy code to Heroku, Engine Yard, or a different supported platform.

+You can run steps before a deploy by using the `before_deploy` phase.
+A non-zero exit code in this command will mark the build as **errored**.

 If there are any steps you'd like to run after the deployment, you can use the `after_deploy` phase.